Cave Diver Risks All To Explore Places 'Where Nobody Has Ever Been'

 In the ocean you have significant tidal exchanges, but there are a lot of things that are happening around an iceberg.
 As it's melting, you get freshwater dropping into saltwater, and that actually also creates really weird up currents and down currents.
 So there are a lot of environmental factors at play — none of which we could have predicted, because nobody had written a handbook for something that hadn't been done before. ...

 Nobody had had ever attempted to cave dive inside an iceberg.
 And this iceberg was not just the largest moving object on the planet, but it was the size of Jamaica.
-So when this broke away from the Ross Ice Shelf in Antarctica and started to make its journey north, it started breaking into pieces along fractures and crevasses that we were able to exploit and swim inside of, to find tunnels within the ice, and tunnels beneath the iceberg where it had sort of tripped up on the seafloor.
+So when this broke away from the Ross Ice Shelf in Antarctica and started to make its journey north, it started breaking into pieces along fractures and crevasses that we were able to exploit and swim inside of, to find tunnels within the ice and tunnels beneath the iceberg where it had sort of tripped up on the seafloor.

 We were diving beneath this iceberg and we were well into these passages when I was hearing cracks and pops and groans and all sorts of sound from the ice, and in the moment I didn't realize what it was.
 But when we turned around to retrace our footsteps and come back out, we got to a point where we could swim toward the surface, toward daylight, and I realized that the doorway — the very opening that we had gone into to get into the iceberg — had closed.
 There'd been a calving, and a massive piece of ice had blocked the doorway out. ...